DevExpress/testcafe/docs/articles/documentation/reference/test-api/test/before.md

     ('MyTest', async t => { /* ... */ });
 ```

-To specify code executed after this test, use the [test.after](after.md) method.
+To specify code executed after the test, use the [test.after](after.md) method.